micro-os-plus/diag-trace-xpack/tests/README.md

 The difficulty of testing this package is that it is also referred in multiple other packages used when running the tests on embedded platforms.

-There are two ways to cope with this:

-- set `MICRO_OS_PLUS_BOOL_USE_TRACE` to false, to disable references in the run-time
-- make local copies of the run-time with the trace calls disabled

-For now the first solution is used, and if this becomes too difficult to maintain, the second one will be used.

 ## Platforms

 - native (as a process on the development machine)